softlayer/githubio_source/content/go/event_log.go.md

 ---

 This example deals with a few ways of pulling data from [SoftLayer_Event_Log](https://sldn.softlayer.com/reference/services/SoftLayer_Event_Log/).
 There can be quite a few Logs here, therefore it is recommended to use a filter like in `getRecentLogs` to limit how far back your search for Events, otherwise you will be paging through Events for a long time.
+Moreover, this example uses the `maxNumberOfEvents` value to limit the number of event logs that will be retrieved.

 ```go
 package main